Rounding off Rules in GST Invoices

 Understanding Rounding Off Rules in GST Invoices

-What is GST Rounding Off?
+What is Rounding Off?

 GST, like any other tax, involves numbers and calculations.
 Rounding off in GST refers to the process of adjusting the final tax amount to the nearest whole number or decimal, as specified by the government.
 This ensures fairness and accuracy in tax calculations.